lala-rob/openhab2-addons/addons/binding/org.openhab.binding.milight/README.md

 Limitations:

-* Only the rgbww bulbs support changing their saturation, for rgbv2Led/rgbw the colorpicker will only set the hue and brightness and change to whitemode if the saturation is under a given threshold.
+* Only the rgbww bulbs support changing their saturation, for rgbv2Led/rgbwLed the colorpicker will only set the hue and brightness and change to whitemode if the saturation is under a given threshold of 50%.

 ## Example